eye-division/duncanross/_gallery/gallery2.md

 description_markdown: >-
   &nbsp;A selection of New Work is now available.
 If you would like further information please see the [Contact](/contact) page.

+  Click the thumbnails for details of each piece.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /gallery/new-work/
 main_image_path: